• Skip to primary navigation

 peach marmalade in old fashioned canning jar opened with two strawberry jam jars in background

-I have fond memories of slathering mom's homemade peach jam on a piece of her homemade bread.
+I have fond memories of slathering mom's homemade peach marmalade on a piece of her sliced homemade bread.
 It was my favorite after school snack!

-I've made several batches from her recipe and while I love the jam-and the memories-I don't love having to stir the mixture for at least 30 minutes while it cooks down.
-Nor do I love having to process the jars in a water bath canning process.
+While I love the slow simmered jam, and the memories of eating it, I don't love having to stir the mixture at least 30 minutes while it cooks down.

 Freezer jams are my jam!